thom4parisot/thom4.net/source/_posts/2015/2-years-of-britishness.md

 Sometimes you do not get it **because you do not know** the term.
 Sometimes you do not get it **because a different idiom** would be used in France.
-Sometimes you do not get it **because you have not experienced something as you grew up**, unlikewise most British persons.
+Sometimes you do not get it **because you have not experienced some things as you grew up**, unlikewise most British persons.
 Sometimes you do not get it **because your brain has never been modelled in such a way**, because of habits, because of a Culture (and its subcultures).

-I have had the chance to receive a good education, to be able to process most of the english conversations I have heard so far, to be open to learn and to adapt myself to different customs and habits.
-I would eventually say I have the chance to have the *will* to integrate myself in a new system of culture and habits.
+I have had the chance to receive a good education, to be able to process most of the english conversations I have been part of so far, to be open to learn and to adapt myself to different customs and habits.
+I would eventually say I have had the chance to have the *will* to integrate myself in a new system of culture and habits.

 This is *not enough* though, sometimes.
 Time *and* practice helps.
-Finding a right place to live and to connect helps too.
+Finding a right place to live and to connect helps a lot too.

 ![](/images/2015/03/church-community-van.jpg)

 # Emi*grant*

 I recall some French news statements about foreigners immigrating to France.
 Blamed for their inability to *integrate* the so-greatful-France.
-Criticised because they gather as communities.
+Criticised because they gathered as communities instead of blending with the Nation.
 Criticised for not being as French as French people.

 When I moved to UK, I thought speaking english was enough to live there.
 It was already a lot but *not enough* to be British.
 And I will never become British because I never grew up here.
-I started to understand *really* what they have to endure and to experience.
+Period.
+I started to understand *really* what these emigrants have to endure and to experience.
+Every day.

 I am *like* these emigrants. **I *am* an emigrant**.
 A son of both an emigrant and a French-born-and-raised individuals who loved themselves more than the distance between their country.
-I only realised at this time what it is to live in a foreign country and **how easy it is to feel appart** from a different set of ritualised cultural habits that are not yours.
+I only realised at this time what it is to live in a foreign country and **how easy it is to feel appart** from a different set of ritualised cultural habits that have never been yours.

-I takes time and effort to embrace, to breathe and to experience a good spectrum of this foreign-not-so-foreign-anymore culture.
+It takes time and effort to embrace, to breathe and to experience a good spectrum of this foreign culture.
+Not so foreign anymore.

 And I am “lucky”: I do not have kids and a wife to feed.
 I do not have an average job.
 I do not have to commute two hours back and forth at indecent hours.

-I do have time to experience, to enjoy leisures, to move freely, to integrate local communities, to follow self-development tuitions and to work with (local|digital) natives.
+Which means *I have time* : I do have time to experience, to enjoy leisures, to move freely, to integrate local communities, to follow self-development tuitions and to work with (local|digital) natives.

 The time *and* the capabilities.